charlierobin/xojo-PaintCodeBezierPathConvert/README.md

 ```
 var path as GraphicsPath = new GraphicsPath()

-// “context” in pasted code below is wrong, I want “path” from declaration above
+// “context” in pasted code below is wrong, I want “path” to match declaration above

 context.moveTo(47.5, 0.25);
 context.bezierCurveTo(47.5, 26.35, 26.35, 47.5, 0.25, 47.5);